News|Articles|December 8, 2025

 Patient Subgroups in the IMROZ Pooled Analysis

-Researchers stratified the total population by baseline age (<75 years, n=271; and >75 years, n=65) and further analyzed outcomes based on frailty, which was determined using the simplified International Myeloma Working Group score.1
+Researchers stratified the total population by baseline age (< 75 years, n = 271; and > 75 years, n = 65) and further analyzed outcomes based on frailty, which was determined using the simplified International Myeloma Working Group score.1

 Efficacy Maintained Across Age and Frailty

-The primary findings demonstrated sustained effectiveness of the Isa-VRd regimen regardless of age or frailty, bolstering confidence in its use for a wide array of patients with NDMM.1
+The primary findings demonstrated sustained effectiveness of the Isa-VRd regimen regardless of patients' age or frailty, bolstering confidence in its use for a wide array of patients with NDMM.1

 Crucially, median PFS was not reached in the overall population, nor was it reached in either age subgroup.
-Similarly, median PFS was not reached when comparing nonfrail and frail patients.
+Similarly, median PFS was not reached when comparing nonfrail vs frail patients.
 These results support the conclusion of consistent efficacy across all analyzed subgroups.1

 Sustained Deep Responses Highlighted by MRD Negativity